planetfederal/qgis-suite-plugin/doc/source/console.rst

 ::

-	catalog.publishLayer("pts2")
+	catalog.publish("pts1")

 We are passing the name of the layer in the QGIS project to identify it.
 The method also accept a QgsMapLayer object.

 This will cause the store to be created and a style of the same name to be published.
 A layer that uses that store and style will be created as well.
-As an alternative, you can use the ``create_store`` and ``publish_style`` methods if you want some more fine-grained control about the names of these elements (the method we have called uses the layer name for all the elements it creates)
+You can pass a string to the ``name`` parameter, to use a different name for the published layer.

 When publishing a layer this way, you do not have to worry about the layer origin.
 The plugin code will take care of converting your data to a suitable format to be uploaded to GeoServer.
 If the format is not supported by GeoServer, an intermediate Shapefile will be created, and then used to create the corresponding datastore from which the layer will then be published.

 If you try to publish a QGIS layer that is based on a PostGIS connection, a PostGIS datastore will be created, instead of a file--based one.
-That gives you an easy way of creating a PostGIS--based layer in GeoServer, since you just have to create the corresponding connection in QGIS, create a QGIs layer from one of its tables, and then pulish it with the above code.
+That gives you an easy way of creating a PostGIS--based layer in GeoServer, since you just have to create the corresponding connection in QGIS, create a QGIS layer from one of its tables, and then pulish it with the above code.
 The corresponding store and feature type will be added to GeoServer, and your layer, including the style that you set for it in QGIS, will be published.

-.. note:: For now, all operation have an aggresive overwrite behaviour, so if a resource with the specified name exists in the GeoServer catalog, it will be overwritten and replaced.
+.. note:: For now, all operation have an aggresive overwrite behaviour by default, so if a resource with the specified name exists in the GeoServer catalog, it will be overwritten and replaced.

 You can also create layer groups in GeoServer, by creating the equivalent groups in QGIS and then telling it to upload those same groups.